A drama that lasts longer than a Made-for-TV Movie

 ), it has also been responsible for some of the worst TV as well (Princess Daisy

 , Hollywood Wives

 Parts of a miniseries are not always shown on consecutive nights.
 Recent Stephen King

 miniseries in particular, for some reason, tend to go with a Tuesday/Thursday/Friday or Monday/Tuesday/Thursday sequence.
 This is usually done when the network broadcasting the miniseries has one particularly strong night (ratings-wise

 ) and doesn't wish to pre-empt it for the miniseries.

 Note that this means different things to different people.
 An American viewer would consider a eight-episode run to be a mini series, especially if it doesn't get a renewal, while such a run is commonly a full season

-in the UK.
+in the UK (some British shows have been promoted as Mini Series when exported to the US for this reason, sometimes with consecutive episodes re-edited into double-length ones).
 Not to mention in Asian countries such as China and Japan, where the the concept of TV seasons is much weaker, miniseries tend to be the de facto

 style of TV programming for dramas, with anything from 10 to 100 episodes per series.